 - Access to the District's electronic communication system is a privilege, not a right.
 Failure to comply with applicable regulations may result in suspension or termination of privileges and other disciplinary action consistent with District policies. - · Students shall keep their passwords confidential. - Students may not use another individual's account credentials.
 Unauthorized access including "hacking" and other unlawful activities is prohibited. - Students are prohibited from changing any computer settings and/or configurations. - Students may not install any software, including but not limited to commercial software, shareware, freeware, original software and/or utilities onto school computers or networks. - Students are not allowed to have access to any restricted, password-protected program, such as the Student Information Systems (SIS) software, Business Applications software, and employee email. - Personal Electronic devices are allowed and can only be connected to the Internet through the district provided Guest wireless network.
-Connectivity to the district network through a physical connection or secure wireless connection (using district login) is prohibited. - · ALL Acceptable Use Policy regulations apply to ANY devices utilized in GPISD facilities, including personal electronic devices. - Personal access points, aircards or other connecting devices that provide access to the Internet via a connection not provided by the technology department is strictly prohibited.
+Connectivity to the district network through a physical connection or secure wireless connection (using district login) is prohibited. - · ALL Acceptable Use Policy regulations apply to ANY devices utilized in GPISD facilities, including personal electronic devices. - Personal access points, not spots utilizing proxy and VPN services and/or apps is prohibited or other connecting devices that provide access to the Internet via a connection not provided by the technology department is strictly prohibited.